Kinto/kinto/docs/core/notifications.rst

 Kinto-Core leverages Pyramid's built-in event system and produces the following
 events:

-- :class:`kinto.core.events.ResourceRead`: a read operation occured on the resource.
+- :class:`kinto.core.events.ResourceRead`: a read operation occurred on the resource.

 - :class:`kinto.core.events.ResourceChanged`: a resource **is being changed**.
 This event occurs synchronously within the transaction and within the